 Without multi-cloud capability, organizations lose the flexibility to easily and affordably change cloud providers or to leverage innovations from different cloud vendors as they become available.
 If an AI application does not support multi-cloud operation, it would have to be almost entirely rewritten to be ported from one cloud service to another, at significant cost, time, and complexity.

-Applications developed with the C3 AI Suite can run on any of the leading cloud infrastructures (for example AWS or Azure) or on private cloud infrastructure without having to rewrite the application code.
+Applications developed with the C3 AI Platform can run on any of the leading cloud infrastructures (for example AWS or Azure) or on private cloud infrastructure without having to rewrite the application code.
 This capability gives organizations maximum flexibility in choosing cloud service providers, and the ability to shift from one cloud to another without prohibitive costs or impact on application performance.